sentric/hannibal/README.markdown

     compactions.set-loglevels-on-startup = true
 If this doesn't work for you, you should try to manually change the loglevel on your regionservers.

+## Deployment
+If you intent to run Hannibal on a different host where you want to build it, then you can run

+	build_package

+This scripts generates a tgz-Package inside the target-folder, which you can then deploy on your target server.
+The HBase version can be set with the HANNIBAL_HBASE_VERSION environment variable, as described in the quickstart section.

 ## More Information

 More information about the tool can be found in the [Wiki][]